krukgit/typhon/README.md

 \_o.mp3 will play after the word is pronounced letting you know it is odaka and not heiban.

-## Warning!

-There is a bug in this fork, makuto's fork and dajimenezja's fork, where if you leave the library page and then come back, for example after reading something, then the app will crash when you scroll.
-Books will also disappear from your library, and redoing the import of those books will not make them show up.
-I reccomend only keeping the books you are currently reading in your library.
-That way there probably isnt enough books to make scrolling possible.

 ## Definition Tips

 Typhon should make reading EPUB files with Japanese text for Japanese learners a breeze.
 Simply click on a word to see its definition.